 How To Control Your Salmon Fly

 There are various ways of keeping your fly under control but the first thought on any fishing day should be based on the water height and temperature and nothing other than that.
-These freezing water conditions of early Spring will mean you'll need a sinking tip to take the fly down a foot or so into the water column where the warmer thermals are as salmon sit high in very cold water conditions.
+During the near freezing water conditions of early Spring will mean you'll need a sinking tip to take the fly down a foot or so into the water column where the warmer thermals are as salmon sit high in very cold water conditions.
 Once the water warms up during the rest of the year play about with different weighted tips as salmon are more likely to be holding much deeper in warmer water.

 The Aerial Fly Line Mend

-I've never seen this topic written in books but if you want complete control of the fly at distance practice battering in a big huge upstream mend just as your fly line has fully extended and is landing on the water.
+I've never seen this topic written in books but if you want complete control of the fly at distance practice 'battering' in a big huge upstream mend just as your fly line has fully extended and is landing on the water.
 If you time this perfectly while most of the fly line is still in the air you'll reduce the angle of the fly line much more easily as most of the line will still be airborne.
 All angler's I see wait until the full line has landed before mending which is less effective and more difficult to achieve at distance.
 Waiting with a shooting head system will also make it virtually impossible to re-angle a heavy 'washing line' head with 'thread like' running line so practise this aerial mend and regain control of your fly at distance.
-A longer headed Spey line with properly thought out running line diameter is much easier to mend with but few understand that fact.
+A longer headed Spey line with properly thought out running line diameter is much easier to mend with but few anglers really understand that fact.

 Constant Control Of The Fly

 The above mending technique at range will equate to your salmon fly working from the second it hits the water on the forward delivery and not after the line sag of a slow mend which loses up to 20 seconds before the salmon fly angles itself properly and starts to fish 'effectively'.
 If you add that 'sag' from the traditional slower mend up over the course of the full fishing day you'll realise you've lost an hour or more of what could have been 'effective' fly swim time.